Cornelius D. Scully: Controversies

 Mayor Scully owned a 210-acre apple and peach farm outside Shepherdstown, West Virginia and would leave the city on most weekends to spend time out of state.
 In three straight years he was waylayed at the farm because of a 1941 car accident resulting in a broken jaw, a 1942 whooping cough bout that had him out of the city and, most infamously, him being caught still making the 350-mile round trip with the wrong car and an expired wartime gas rationing sticker, which got him sentenced to 3 months without use of his personal car and restricted use of the city's $5,000 limo.
 The mayor also kept three ration books, giving him more gas than the average citizen could get over a three-year period.
 Just weeks prior the mayor conducted a gas rationing crackdown on city residents which netted 700 violations of small amounts, adding to the public outcry of a mayor that was keeping three books and expired ration stickers while using cars to drive out of state on a weekly basis.

 Mayor Scully attempted to defend himself by stating that he had to make the trip so he could keep up his victory garden, however it was then revealed that only three of his 113-acre farm in suburban Baldwin was being cultivated.
 One citizen lampooned the mayor by declaring that he would have his "victory garden" in Canada.

 The resulting feeding frenzy in the press had the city's public works director tell reporters to "go jump in a creek" when they requested to audit the city's ration books (2 of which the mayor had used).

 Later life

 As late as 1949 Scully served on the Allegheny County, Pennsylvania Sanitary Authority.
 Mayor Scully died in 1952 in retirement at Winchester, Virginia.

 The city named a fireboat in his honor.

+Legacy

+Cornelius's legacy is largely preserved in his great-great-grandson, Dexter Scully.